 How is compensation determined?

-Compensation should also take into consideration, as relevant, disturbance (conveyancing and relocation costs), transfer costs (stamp duty and registration fees), special value, and a solatium payment.
-A solatium payment may apply for residential owners of property in circumstances where the land being acquired is their principal place of residence.
+In addition, compensation should take into consideration, where relevant, disturbance (conveyancing and relocation costs), transfer costs (stamp duty and registration fees), special value, and a solatium payment.
+A solatium payment may apply for residential property owners in circumstances where the acquired land is their principal place of residence.

-We are specialists in this complex area of law, having spent many years helping people in South Australia who are faced with compulsory acquisition to achieve maximum compensation.
+Authorities assess compensation differently for residential or commercial tenants.
+However, we are specialists in this complex area of law and have spent many years helping people in South Australia who face compulsory acquisition to achieve maximum compensation.

 Our Adelaide Compulsory Acquisition Lawyers Will: